Axway/unified-catalog-integrations/mulesoft/MulesofttIntegtration.md

 ### Azure API Management to Unified Catalog import script
 This is a **Node.js** script that fetches the APIs from Mulesoft Anypoint Exchange and builds the resources needed to publish to the AMPLIFY Unified Catalog.
 The following set of resources were configured.

 * **Environment** groups the set of APIs that are fetched from Mulesoft Anypoint Exchange.
 An environment represents the logical grouping of APIs.
+All resources required for promoting an API to Unified Catalog need to be created under an Environment.
 * **Webhook** defines the webhook URL that will be invoked to post a notification in Microsoft Teams and update the subscription in Mulesoft.
 * **Secret** provides key value pairs of named secrets that are used to secure your webhooks.
 Setting a webhook secret allows you to ensure that POST requests sent to the payload URL are from Axway.
 * **ConsumerSubscriptionDefinition** allows the configuration of the data needed from a consumer to subscribe to the API from the Unified Catalog.
 It also has a reference to the webhook that will get invoked on subscription, and it is referenced in the ConsumerInstance resources.